 1929 - The Hans and Therese Zuckerkandl House, Weinbergstrabe 4a, Jena, Germany.

 1933 - The Gass/Bahner House, Kleinmachnow (greater Berlin), Tucholskyhöhe 11, Germany.
-The current owner is architect Walter Schützler.
+Commissioned 1932.
+Sold to architect Walter Schützler.
 Listed as a national monument.
-Commissioned 1932.

 1933 - The Maurer House, Am Erlenbusch 14a, Berlin, Germany.

 1935 - The E. W and Benn Levy House, 66 Old Church Street, Chelsea, London, England.
 Designed with Maxwell Fry.

 1937 - The Jack and Frances Donaldson House, aka the Wood House, Upper Green Road, Shipbourne, Sussex, England.
 Designed with Maxwell Fry.